unraid/docs/docs/unraid-os/manual/storage-management.md

 Only the type of data that the chunk is allocated for can be stored in that chunk.
-The most common case these days when you get a -ENOSPC error on BTRFS is that the filesystem has run out of room for data or metadata in existing chunks, and can\'t allocate a new chunk.
+The most common case these days when you get a -ENOSPC error on BTRFS is that the filesystem has run out of room for data or metadata in existing chunks, and can't allocate a new chunk.
 You can verify that this is the case by running btrfs fi df on the filesystem that threw the error.
 If the Data or Metadata line shows a Total value that is significantly different from the Used value, then this is probably the